votingworks/vxsuite/apps/mark-scan/backend/src/pat-input/README.md

 - Sets itself up to read GPIO pins and send keypress events
 - Polls GPIO pin data in a loop
-- When "A" or "B" signal is received, sends a "1" or "2" keypress event
+- When "A" or "B" signal is received, emits a keypress event
 - Cleans up on exit

 `connection_status_reader.ts` is a small node helper that reads PAT device